Video footage shows flooding as pipe bursts in major road in Portadown

-VIDEO - caution urged as part of Garvaghy Road Portadown is flooded
+VIDEO - Part of Garvaghy Road Portadown remains closed in both directions due to flooding

-Motorists and pedestrians have been urged to exercise caution as part of one of the main roads into Portadown has become flooded.

-Sinn Fein Cllr Paul Duffy shows a burst pipe outside Victoria Terrace in Portadown which has led to flooding on the corners of Park Road, Garvaghy Road and Water Street.
+Sinn Fein Cllr Paul Duffy shared a video of a burst pipe outside Victoria Terrace in Portadown which has led to flooding on the corners of Park Road, Garvaghy Road and Water Street.

-Cllr Duffy, who sits on Armagh, Banbridge and Craigavon Council, said he had notified the authorities.
+Cllr Duffy, who sits on Armagh, Banbridge and Craigavon Council, said: "The footpath has collapsed so pedestrians should not use it but use the other side of the road.

 Advertisement